Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Results

-Finally, we focus on HINTS-MG, the hybrid solver that integrates DeepONet with multigrid methods.
-We apply HINTS-MG to solve the 1D Poisson equation (Eq.~\ref{eqn:poisson}; $\Omega=(0,1)$) and the 2D Helmholtz equation (Eq.~\ref{eqn:helmholtz}; $\Omega=(0,1)^2$), with the results shown in Fig.~\ref{fig:results_MG}A and Fig.~\ref{fig:results_MG}B, respectively.
-For the 1D Poisson equation, we consider the same $k(x)$ and $f(x)$ as shown in Fig.~\ref{fig:results_1P}A. We discretize the domain into $n=1024$ uniform intervals, and adopt the V-cycle scheme with 7 levels to solve the system (see Fig.~\ref{fig:results_MG}A).
-We consider two setups for relaxation: (Setup M1) Gauss-Seidel relaxation only; (Setup M2) HINTS-MG with DeepONet-GS relaxation (DeepONet proportion $1/10$).
-We present the histories of the norms of residual and error (second column) and the mode-wise error (third column) against the number of V-cycles in Fig.~\ref{fig:results_MG}A. By introducing DeepONet, the number of V-cycles needed for achieving machine zero is significantly decreased to roughly 5.
-For the 2D Helmholtz equation, we show the results for $n=64^2$ and four grid levels in Fig.~\ref{fig:results_MG}B. While the classical multigrid solver diverges, HINTS-MG converges to machine zero within approximately 3 V-cycles.
-Through the results presented in Fig.~\ref{fig:results_MG}, we demonstrated the potential of HINTS in combining with advanced numerical solvers, for further improving the computational efficiency and range of applicability.
+\revv{The DeepONet augmented iterative methods can naturally be employed as subspace solvers for large-scale multiscale methods~\cite{xu1992iterative}, e.g., multigrid or domain-decomposition methods.
+This is of particular interest for problems for which efficient, robust, and numerically stable subspace solvers are not straightforward to construct using standard numerical approaches.} We demonstrate such capability of HINTS by devising the hybrid solver that integrates DeepONet with multigrid methods.
+We apply HINTS-MG to solve the 1D Poisson equation and the 2D Helmholtz equation, with the results shown in Fig.~\ref{fig:results_MG}(A) and Fig.~\ref{fig:results_MG}(B), respectively.
+For the 1D Poisson equation, we consider the same $k(x)$ and $f(x)$ as shown in Fig.~\ref{fig:results_1P}(A).
+We discretize the domain into $n=1024$ uniform intervals, and adopt the V-cycle scheme with $7$ levels (see Fig.~\ref{fig:results_MG}(A)).
+We consider two setups for relaxation: (M1) Gauss-Seidel relaxation only; (M2) HINTS-MG with DeepONet-GS relaxation (DeepONet proportion $1/10$).
+We present the histories of the norms of residual and error (second column) and the mode-wise error (third column) against the number of V-cycles in Fig.~\ref{fig:results_MG}(A).
+By introducing DeepONet, the number of V-cycles needed for achieving convergence is significantly decreased to roughly 5.
+For the 2D Helmholtz equation, we show the results for $n=64^2$ and four grid levels in Fig.~\ref{fig:results_MG}(B).
+While the multigrid solver \revv{with standard Jacobi relaxation} diverges, \revv{due to amplification of low-frequency components of the error on all levels}, HINTS-MG converges within approximately three V-cycles.
+Notably, due to the capability of HINTS in handling different discretizations at the training and testing stages (i.e., $\Omega^{\hDON}\neq\Omega^h$), one single DeepONet may be used to handle all the grid levels.